Skip to main content

 Data analysis.
 The process of studying and transforming data into useful information for businesses.

 Data asset.
-Any asset that is comprised of data, such as an application, document, web page, or database.
+Any asset comprised of data (like an application, document, web page, or database).

 Data dictionary.
 A centralized collection of a company's data and its attributes.

 Data governance.
-The process of managing your business data's availability, reliability, and security.
-Companies may implement new data governance programs to improve their data's reliability, quality, and security.
+The process of managing business data's availability, reliability, and security.
+Companies may install new data governance programs to improve their data's reliability, quality, and security.

 Data intelligence.
 The tools and processes companies use to better understand and interpret their data.

 Data lineage.
-The process of recording and interpreting the journey data takes from its source to its end user.
+Recording and interpreting the journey data takes from its source to its end user.

 Data management.
 The process of creating procedures and policies to manage business data.
 Data governance is a type of data management.